chapters

 Monday 9th: About 3.30 in the mng, all of us – the crews for 3 guns and my lot, left the dump & moved off by a long circuitous route to get into position on the left flank of the village to be taken.
 The 2nd Bn had to take the village & C & D coys of the 3rd were to storm the flanks.
 A & B of the 3rd were in reserve.
 As we passed down the sunken road 3 ft deep single file just out of sight of the enemy, he opened a fierce rifle fire the bullets of which swept right across the road & we had to take shelter for a while by sitting down.
 Fritz either had “the wind up” very badly, or else was expecting an attack.
 When the fire subsided a little we pushed on & and we’d gone ¼ mile before I remembered that I’d left my rifle behind! _ _ _.
 Was so loaded up with MG ammn that I never noticed its absence before, couldn’t go back for it so had to push on without it.
 About ½ a mile further we turned sharp to the right.
 Fritz by now was thoroughly alarmed.
 Everything was made as bright as day by the continual flares & his MGs were working overtime.
 Another qtr of a mile & we passed a coy of the 2nd lying down waiting to charge & a little further entered a deep sunken road.
 The guns were placed near the parapet pointing to where I thought our chaps must be & I couldn’t make it out at all & told the gunners but they were positive they were facing Fritz.

 There were a lot of dugouts in the side of the road & just then Fritz heavies opened on us from the opposite side to where they reckoned Friz was.
 (More about dugouts later.)
 The H.E. began stirring us up so the Officer went on ahead to find a fire possy.
-Returned in a few minutes & led us across a hollow, some one shooting at us as we went, from the opposite side to where the gunners said Fritz was.
+Returned in a few minutes & led us across a hollow, someone shooting at us as we went, from the opposite side to where the gunners said Fritz was.
 The heavy gunfire increased to the heaviest I’d experienced the shells dropping all around us & quite close.
 We were ordered into a dugout nearby & and in it we dropped.
 The shells got nearer and nearer & and it seemed as if he knew we were sheltering there.
 They were coming over one every 4 or 5 secs.
 We then got the order to leave the dugouts and enter the village.
 I waited until a shell exploded – flaming close too - & then clambered out and ran before the next arrived.
 One can’t run far with heavy equipment & 2 boxes of ammn so I soon steadied into a floundering walk.
 Passed one of our boys outed, so I stopped and took the unfortunate chaps rifle & bayonet & then on again, feeling ever so much better now I had a weapon.
 Ran into a few of the 2nds who told us the village was clear of Fritz except for prisoners.

 Later saw several dead and wounded Fritzs, one of the latter of whom begged me to shoot him.
 He had been bayoneted in the stomach & was in a horrible state.
 The village was absolutely wrecked from end to end & as our artillery hardly ever shelled it, Fritz must have done it himself.
 On being relieved by the MG officer, wended my way out of the village to rejoin my platoon.
 Entered the sunken road which was lined with dugouts before mentioned.
 Was hungry & tired, & meeting one of our chaps who was filling his face with cake, asked for some, he pointed to the dugout “Plenty in there”.
 Went in & found a box of nice cake – some of Fritz, which I promptly made look foolish.
 Looking around, commandeered a handkerchief & a pr of socks.
 All the dugouts along the sunken road, where we’d strolled into casually earlier in the mng, were Fritzs.
 If we’d been a little earlier what a reception we’d got.
 All loaded up as we were they’d have shot us down before we could have done anything.
 He must have had “the wind up” badly & bolted at the first sign of trouble.
 Little later made for the open & eventually found my platoon in reserves, dog tired.
 Went & helped construct a dugout & slept the rest of the day and night.
 Over 500 prisoners were taken during the stunt & quite a large number of them had parcels from home unopened.
 Most of our boys who made prisoners, calmly relieved them of everything they fancied, so gold watches, automatic pistols are quite common now.
 It’s surprising the number of Fritzs who have automatics.